stevegrunwell/php-namespaces/slides/autoloading.md

 Note:

-When namespaces structure matches the filesystem structure, code can easily be easily autoloaded.
+When namespace structure matches the filesystem structure, code can easily be easily autoloaded.

 We tell Composer that the "App" namespace refers to src/, and it can guess paths from there.